SalzburgerLand in Summer

 Top highlights

-The largest national park in the entire Alps exceeds even the boldest expectations: The protected region boasts over 250 peaks above 3,000 metres and 342 glaciers in pristine nature.
+The Alps' largest national park exceeds even the boldest expectations: The protected region boasts over 250 peaks above 3,000 metres and 342 glaciers in the midst of pristine nature.
 At its heart is the Großglockner.
 Standing at 3,798 metres, it is Austria’s highest mountain, towering over the massif.
 The famous Großglockner High Alpine Road offers a thrilling, winding drive up to Austria’s highest viewing platform.

-The homeland of eagles, ibex, and marmots can also be explored with national park rangers out in the wild.
-And the National Park Museum in Mittersill creatively showcases the park’s highlights under one roof.
+The homeland of eagles, ibex, and marmots can be explored with the guidance of national park rangers, while the National Park Museum in Mittersill creatively showcases the park’s highlights.

 Regions